jamesob/jamesob.github.io/_posts/2023-08-14-scaling-bitcoin.md

 ## Layer 1: uncomfortable

-Okay, so to get back on track here: in our projected scaling scenario, we’ve got individual users who are using 3 or 4 of these sidechain-type services that essentially resemble community banks.
+Okay, so to get back on track here: in our projected scaling scenario, each user holds value with 3 or 4 of these semi-trusted/time-sensitive offchain services that more or less resemble community banks.
 These “banks” are probably networked with payment channels (or atomic swappability) so that they can handle cross-bank liquidity operations, like doing the equivalent of wire transfers.
-I.e., I want to pay you, but we’re at different bitcoin banks, so the entities themselves facilitate some kind of batched settlement over a lightning gateway.
+I.e. I want to pay you, but we’re at different bitcoin banks, so the entities themselves facilitate some kind of batched settlement over a lightning gateway.

 The quiet part out loud here is that by the time 1 billion people want to use bitcoin, the main chain is very expensive to transact on.
-Note that I say “very expensive” and not “impossibly expensive,” because if individuals lose the ability to take some form of layer 1 physical custody, bitcoin is just gold with less friction: a paper market will develop and all the nice properties of bitcoin will diminish, as AJ talks about in his post ([link again](https://www.erisian.com.au/wordpress/2023/06/21/putting-the-b-in-btc)).
+Note that I say “very expensive” and not “impossibly expensive,” because if users lose the ability to take some form of layer 1 physical custody, bitcoin is just gold with less friction: a paper market will develop and all the nice properties of bitcoin will diminish, as AJ talks about in his post ([link again](https://www.erisian.com.au/wordpress/2023/06/21/putting-the-b-in-btc)).

 Note also that part of what keeps these offchain constructions workable is the threat of their depositors somehow interacting with layer 1.
 Even in the case of some kind of "trustless" coinpool thing, *the ability to appeal to layer 1 is what makes it all work*.
 So if L1 is too expensive to appeal to for most people, the coinpool design doesn’t really work.
 Maybe among poorer users, that appeal process happens in groups to amortize base layer fees over a set of users.